nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Essence Drain (2, Essence Drain of Desperation, Essence Drain of Wickedness)
 - 1.0 Eye of Winter (2, Eye of Winter of Transience, Eye of Winter of Finality)
 - 1.0 Flame Dash (1, Flame Dash of Return)
-- 1.0 Flameblast (2, Flameblast of Contraction, Flameblast of Celerity)
 - 1.0 Forbidden Rite (1, Forbidden Rite of Soul Sacrifice)
 - 1.0 Frost Bomb (2, Frost Bomb of Instability, Frost Bomb of Forthcoming)
 - 1.0 Galvanic Field (1, Galvanic Field of Intensity)